 Summary: The activity focuses on identifying and characterizing the main values of the Priorat landscapes.
 Students choose a hydrographic basin that, properly defined, should allow them to carry out integrated landscape assessment.
 In particular, the study should:

 - Make a descriptive diagnosis of the area of study

 - Define and classify landscape units into at least three taxonomic ranks

 - Make a landscape diagnostic, with emphasis on such aspects such as quality for conservation, a esthetic quality, environmental fragility and recent developments.

 During the course of the study, field work and direct contact with the territory stakeholders will be very important.
 The result of the study, largely expressed through cartographic products, should prove useful for the presentation of the candidature of the Priorat region as "Mediterranean mountain agrarian cultural landscape" to the World Heritage Committee of UNESCO.

 External work experience - Digital mapping of the Catalan coast

 Community organization: Ecologists in Action of Tarragona and the Ebro Region

-Summary: The students on this course helped to provide support for and raise public awareness of the Ecologists in Action for Tarragona and the Ebro Region.
+Summary: The students on this course of the academic year 2012-13 helped to provide support for and raise public awareness of the Ecologists in Action for Tarragona and the Ebro Region.
 They were entrusted with producing maps of the quality of Catalan beaches, preparing a study of the changes in land use near urban beaches (mainly urbanization), and analyzing plans for beach use in the region of Tarragona.
 Digital maps are available online at the Black Flags Information System of Ecologists in Action (SIBNEA).
 These display the locations of black flags and virgin beaches identified by the NGO in recent years and provide information on artificial reefs and protected natural sites.